foa-fag-og-arbejde/EFIngresProvider/SpecialFeatures.md

   `EFIngresProvider.IngresDate.Format` (see [IngresDate](#ingresdate)).

-* Any tables with schema `EFIngres` (for example `EFIngres.EFIngresTables`) get converted to special session tables, that are populated using catalog helpers (see class `EFIngresProvider.Helpers.IngresCatalogs.CatalogHelpers`).
+* Any tables with schema `EFIngres` (for example `EFIngres.EFIngresTables`) get converted to special session tables, that are automatically populated using catalog helpers (see class `EFIngresProvider.Helpers.IngresCatalogs.CatalogHelpers`).
-  _I'm not sure we actually use this functionality any more._
+  These tables are used when updating an `edmx` data model from a database as defined in `EFIngresProvider/Resources/EFIngresProviderServices.StoreSchemaDefinition.ssdl`.
+  _I'm pretty sure there is a better way of doing this._

 ## IngresDate